Ntropish/zgdb/MISSION.md

 A developer starts by defining their application's data graph using the ZG schema API in familiar TypeScript files.
 They run the `zg` command-line tool, which triggers our generator pipeline.
 The pipeline parses these files into a Flatbuffers schema and generates a fully-typed TypeScript client API for all database operations (create, read, update, delete, query, traverse).

 This generated client is powered by the ZG runtime.
 When a user creates a `Post`, they are identified by a DID from `@zg/ucan`.
 The operation is timestamped by `@zg/hlc` and stored directly in a Prolly Tree via `@zg/prolly-tree`.
+Before the operation is committed, any `auth` rules defined in the schema are checked against a developer-provided set of authorization logic, which can leverage UCANs to make sophisticated, fine-grained access control decisions.
 When they want to share this post with a friend, they issue a UCAN token granting read access.
 The friend's client, using `@zg/sync-webrtc`, connects directly, verifies the UCAN, and synchronizes the data by diffing their local Prolly Tree with the sender's.
 The result is a secure, decentralized, real-time graph database that "just works," abstracting away the immense complexity of distributed systems.